brainhubeu/react-carousel/README.md

 React carousel

 ## Why?
 There are some great carousels (like slick) that does not have real react implementations.
-This library provides you with carousel that is not merely wrapper for some jQuery solution, can be used as controlled or uncontrolled element (similar to [inputs](https://reactjs.org/docs/uncontrolled-components.html)), and having all features you would need.
+This library provides you with carousel that is not merely wrapper for some jQuery solution, can be used as controlled or uncontrolled element (similar to [inputs](https://reactjs.org/docs/uncontrolled-components.html)), and has tons of useful features.

 ## Installation
 `npm i @brainhubeu/react-carousel`